hapv3/neural-compiler/API.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
+# Deprecation notice

+**The low-level API is deprecated and will be removed in next major release.**

 # Vela External APIs

 Vela provides a low-level external API to enable Ethos-U code generation from